finspec/finspec-spec/documentation/schema_def_3.0.md

 ### Note On Descriptive Text [New in 3.0]

-The FinSpec project aims to accomodate the need for both machine-readable and human-readable API documentation.
+The FinSpec project aims to accommodate the need for both machine-readable and human-readable API documentation.
 This requires a careful balance between highly-structured, machine-readable elements, and more loosely-structured descriptive elements designed for humans (typically HTML descriptions).

 In particular, machines will require fast, look-up access to structured elements such as field arrays, whereas human authors like to surround field lists with explanatory, descriptive text.

-To accomodate this, FinSpec 3.0 defines additional custom HTML tags which to be carried in selected HTML description fields, allowing fine-grained control over how field lists and examples are positioned within other descriptive elements.
+To accommodate this, FinSpec 3.0 defines additional custom HTML tags which to be carried in selected HTML description fields, allowing fine-grained control over how field lists and examples are positioned within other descriptive elements.

 Custom HTML Tag   | Description | Available In
 -------------|----------------------|------------
 `<finspec-fields><finspec-fields>` | An instruction to insert a table representing the list of fields (described in the same Fieldset) as a block-level HTML div at that point. | [Fieldset](#fieldsetObject), [FieldsetWithContext](#fieldsetWithContextObject)
 `<finspec-example data-ref="example_key"><finspec-example>` | An instruction to insert the (globally-defined) example object with the indicated key as a block-level HTML div at that point. | [Datatype](#datatypeObject), [InfoSection](#infoSectionObject), [Fieldset](#fieldsetObject), [FieldsetWithContext](#fieldsetWithContextObject)

 The use of these custom HTML tags is optional.
-HTML description sections which do not contain these elements should be intepretted as requesintg that any relevant field table and examples directly follow after the relevant HTML description.
+HTML description sections which do not contain these elements should be intepreted as an instruction to insert and relevant field table and examples directly after the relevant HTML description.

 ## File Structure